 The MRC Toxicology Unit is an internationally renowned institution focussed on the delivery of field-changing mechanistic insights into toxicology and disease.
 The Unit is equipped with state-of-the-art facilities and offers excellent opportunities for postdoctoral development.
 The Unit is currently based in Leicester and will relocate to Cambridge in 2020.

-We are looking to appoint a postdoctoral computational biologist/biostatistician to join the laboratory of Dr. John Le Quesne at the MRC Toxicology Unit as part of a new CRUK programme "Targeting dysregulated translational control in the tumour environment".
+A Postdoctoral Scientist is required to join the laboratory of Dr. John Le Quesne as part of a new CRUK programme "Targeting dysregulated translational control in the tumour environment".
 The programme was jointly awarded to four UK laboratories (Le Quesne lab at MRC Toxicology Unit, Bushell/Samson/Norman labs at the Beatson Institute Glasgow), and aims to elucidate how translation dysregulation is related to the tumour phenotype and how this might be therapeutically exploited.

 Please note, candidates who have not yet been awarded their PhD will be appointed to Grade 5.
 Upon award of your PhD you will be appointed to Grade 7.